ml4ai/iqlpref/README.md

 🧵 CORL is an Offline Reinforcement Learning library that provides high-quality and easy-to-follow single-file implementations of SOTA ORL algorithms.
 Each implementation is backed by a research-friendly codebase, allowing you to run or tune thousands of experiments.
 Heavily inspired by [cleanrl](https://github.com/vwxyzjn/cleanrl) for online RL, check them out too!<br/>

 * 📜 Single-file implementation
-* 📈 Benchmarked Implementation for N algorithms
+* 📈 Benchmarked Implementation (11+ offline algorithms, 5+ offline-to-online algorithms, 30+ datasets with detailed logs)
 * 🖼 [Weights and Biases](https://wandb.ai/site) integration

 ----
 * ⭐ If you're interested in __discrete control__, make sure to check out our new library — [Katakomba](https://github.com/corl-team/katakomba).
 It provides both discrete control algorithms augmented with recurrence and an offline RL benchmark for the NetHack Learning environment.
 ----

+You can read more about CORL design and main results in our [technical paper](https://arxiv.org/abs/2210.07105).

 ## Getting started